epruesse/ARB/arb_README.txt

         * all versions are 64bit versions
           (if you really need a 32bit version, see http://download.arb-home.de/release/arb_5.5/)

-        * all versions are compile without OPENGL
+        * all versions are compiled without OPENGL
           (if you rely on OPENGL features, either stick with arb_5.5 or compile arb from source)

         * OSX version is available as arb-*.osx.tgz